Why is it so difficult for PhD holders to get plum state jobs?

 The perfect metaphor for Kenya’s labour marketplace is an automated queuing management system in a banking hall.
 It should work fine in an ideal situation, but it completely loses its meaning when corrupted clerks help their friends to jump the queue.

-Our honest conviction is that we are ‘disqualified’ from ascending to top State jobs by a Kenyan social paradigm which long threw meritocracy out of the window.
+Our honest conviction is that we are ‘disqualified’ from ascending to top State jobs by a Kenyan social paradigm that long threw meritocracy out of the window.